-To add another marker, select Add Marker from the drop-down list in the toolbar.
+To add another marker, select Add Marker from the drop-down list in the toolbar or from the front panel button.

 Markers can also be added by right-clicking in the desired display and selecting Add marker.

 Defining Markers

 Use the Define Markers control panel to define the marker settings.